Lawrence Michael De Falco: Biography

+Early life

-The eldest of nine children, Lawrence DeFalco was born in McKeesport, Pennsylvania, to Rosario and Margret (née Desmone) DeFalco.
-His father was originally from Atena Lucana, Italy and worked as a streetcar company foreman.
-He entered St. Vincent's College at Latrobe in 1933.
-However, he was forced to enter St. John's Home Mission Seminary at Little Rock, Arkansas, in 1935, because the Diocese of Pittsburgh to the Great Depression.
-He was ordained to the priesthood on June 11, 1942.
+The eldest of nine children, Lawrence DeFalco was born on August 25, 1915, in McKeesport, Pennsylvania, to Rosario and Margret (née Desmone) DeFalco.
+His father came from Atena Lucana, Italy and worked as a streetcar company foreman.
+Lawrence DeFalco entered St. Vincent's College at Latrobe, Pennsylvania in 1933.
+However, he was forced to enter St. John's Home Mission Seminary at Little Rock, Arkansas, in 1935, due to the Great Depression.

+Priesthood

-DeFalco then served as a curate at St. Patrick's Cathedral in Fort Worth, Texas, until 1952, when he became vice-chancellor of the Diocese of Dallas-Fort Worth.
-He briefly served as a curate at Sacred Heart Cathedral in Dallas before being sent in 1953 to study at the Pontifical Gregorian University in Rome, from where he obtained a Licentiate of Canon Law.
-Following his return to Dallas in 1955, he became secretary of the diocesan marriage tribunal.
-He served as the founding pastor of Our Lady of Perpetual Help in Dallas from 1956 to 1962.
-He was named a Papal Chamberlain in 1961, and rector of St. Patrick Cathedral at Fort Worth in 1962.
+DeFalco was ordained to the priesthood for the Diocese of Dallas on June 11, 1942 by Bishop John Baptist Morris.
+After his ordination, the diocese assigned Morris as a curate at St. Patrick's Parish in Fort Worth.
+In 1952, he was named vice-chancellor of what was now the Diocese of Dallas-Fort Worth.
+He briefly served as a curate at Sacred Heart Cathedral in Dallas before being sent in 1953 to study at the Pontifical Gregorian University in Rome.
+He received a Licentiate of Canon Law from the Gregorian.
+Following his return to Dallas in 1955, DeFalco was appointed secretary of the diocesan marriage tribunal.
+He served as the founding pastor of Our Lady of Perpetual Help Parish in Dallas in 1956.
+The Vatican elevated DeFalco to the rank of papal chamberlain in 1961, and he was named rector of St. Patrick Co-Cathedral in Fort Worth in 1962.

+Bishop of Amarillo

-On April 16, 1963, DeFalco was appointed fifth Bishop of Amarillo by Pope John XXIII.
-He received his episcopal consecration on the following May 30 from Bishop Thomas Kiely Gorman, with Bishops Francis Joseph Green and Albert Lewis Fletcher serving as co-consecrators, at St. Patrick Cathedral.
-He was installed at Sacred Heart Cathedral on June 13, 1963.
-Between 1963 and 1965, he attended three sessions of the Second Vatican Council.
-During his 16-year-long tenure, he worked to implement the Council's reforms, establishing pastoral councils and senates of priests, of nuns, and of deacons.
+On April 16, 1963, DeFalco was appointed fifth bishop of Amarillo by Pope John XXIII.
+He received his episcopal consecration on May 30, 1963 from Bishop Thomas Kiely Gorman, with Bishops Francis Joseph Green and Albert Lewis Fletcher serving as co-consecrators, at the St. Patrick Co-Cathedral.
+He was installed at Sacred Heart Cathedral in Amarillo on June 13, 1963.

+Between 1963 and 1965, DeFalco attended three sessions of the Second Vatican Council in Rome.
+During his 16-year-long tenure, he worked to implement the council's reforms, establishing pastoral councils and senates of priests, of nuns, and of deacons.
 He also reduced diocesan debt, but was forced to close several schools and hospitals.
 St. Laurence Church in Amarillo replaced Sacred Heart as the diocesan cathedral in 1975.

+Death and legacy

-After being diagnosed with pancreatic cancer, DeFalco resigned as Bishop of Amarillo on August 28, 1979.
-He died a month later at age 64.
+After being diagnosed with pancreatic cancer, DeFalco resigned as bishop of Amarillo on August 28, 1979.
+He died on September 22, 1979, in Amarillo at age 64.
 He is buried at Llano Cemetery in Amarillo.